top of page

 DNA Lesions II

-In the last post, I introduced the cell's two main DNA lesion repair pathways--base excision repair (BER) and nucleotide excision repair (NER).
-Both operate beyond the replication fork during all phases of the cell cycle.
-But what happens if a lesion escapes the BER and NER pathways and finds itself in front of a moving replication fork?
-Most lesions can't get past the DNA polymerase.
-And some very large lesions can't get past the CMG helicase.
-Our focus here will be the majo
+In the last post, I introduced the cell's two main DNA lesion repair pathways-- base excision repair (BER) and nucleotide excision repair (NER) .
+Both operate well beyond the replication fork during all of the phases of the cell cycle.
+But what happens if a lesion escapes BER and NER and finds itself in S phase in front of a moving replication fork?
+Most DNA lesions get past the CMG helicase but not the DNA polymerase, although some very large lesions can't get past the heli

 lscole